MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/About/about_Scheduled_Jobs.md

 Each time a scheduled job starts, a job instance is created.
 Use the PowerShell job cmdlets to view and manage the job instance.

-Scheduled jobs are saved to disk (hence the cmdlet verb, `Register`, instead of `New`) in XML files in the `$home\AppData\Local\Microsoft\Windows\PowerShell\ScheduledJobs` directory on the local computer.
+Scheduled jobs are saved to disk and use the cmdlet verb, `Register`, instead of `New`.
+The XML files are located on the local computer in the directory `$home\AppData\Local\Microsoft\Windows\PowerShell\ScheduledJobs`.

 PowerShell creates a directory for each scheduled job and saves the job commands, job triggers, job options and job results in the scheduled job directory.
-Job triggers and job options are not saved to disk independently.
+Job triggers and job options aren't saved to disk independently.
 They are saved in the scheduled job XML of each scheduled job with which they are associated.